prebid/prebid-server-java/docs/endpoints/openrtb2/amp.md

 ### Resolving Sizes

-We strive to return ads with sizes which are valid for the `amp-ad` on your page.
-This logic intends to track the logic used by `doubleclick` when resolving sizes used to fetch ads from their ad server.
+We strive to return ads with sizes which are valid for the `amp-huaweiAd` on your page.
+This logic intends to track the logic used by `doubleclick` when resolving sizes used to fetch ads from their huaweiAd server.

 Specifically: